Lithium Americas (NYSE:LAC) Shares Gap Down to $19.91

-Shares of Lithium Americas Corp.
-(NYSE:LAC) gapped down before the market opened on Wednesday .
+Lithium Americas Corp.
+(NYSE:LAC) gapped down prior to trading on Wednesday .
 The stock had previously closed at $19.91, but opened at $19.48.
-Lithium Americas shares last traded at $19.27, with a volume of 53,550 shares changing hands.
+Lithium Americas shares last traded at $19.27, with a volume of 53,550 shares traded.

-LAC has been the topic of several research analyst reports.
-Canaccord Genuity lifted their price target on Lithium Americas from $28.50 to $30.50 and gave the company a “buy” rating in a research report on Friday, May 7th.
+LAC has been the topic of a number of recent research reports.
+Cowen lifted their target price on Lithium Americas from $17.00 to $19.00 and gave the stock an “outperform” rating in a report on Monday.
+Zacks Investment Research downgraded Lithium Americas from a “hold” rating to a “sell” rating in a report on Wednesday, August 18th.
 Industrial Alliance Securities initiated coverage on Lithium Americas in a report on Wednesday, June 23rd.
-They issued a “buy” rating on the stock.
-National Bank Financial restated an “outperform spec overweight” rating on shares of Lithium Americas in a report on Tuesday, June 29th.
-Zacks Investment Research cut Lithium Americas from a “hold” rating to a “sell” rating in a report on Wednesday, August 18th.
-Finally, Cowen lifted their target price on Lithium Americas from $17.00 to $19.00 and gave the stock an “outperform” rating in a report on Monday.
-One equities research analyst has rated the stock with a sell rating, two have assigned a hold rating and five have issued a buy rating to the company’s stock.
-According to data from MarketBeat, the stock has an average rating of “Buy” and a consensus price target of $20.28.
+They set a “buy” rating on the stock.
+Canaccord Genuity lifted their price target on Lithium Americas from $28.50 to $30.50 and gave the company a “buy” rating in a report on Friday, May 7th.
+Finally, National Bank Financial reiterated an “outperform spec overweight” rating on shares of Lithium Americas in a report on Tuesday, June 29th.
+One analyst has rated the stock with a sell rating, two have issued a hold rating and five have given a buy rating to the company.
+According to MarketBeat.com, the stock has a consensus rating of “Buy” and an average target price of $20.28.

-A number of institutional investors and hedge funds have recently added to or reduced their stakes in LAC.
-Northern Oak Wealth Management Inc. boosted its position in Lithium Americas by 335.7% during the second quarter.
-Northern Oak Wealth Management Inc. now owns 2,135 shares of the company’s stock valued at $32,000 after purchasing an additional 1,645 shares during the last quarter.
-Advisory Services Network LLC acquired a new stake in Lithium Americas during the second quarter valued at $33,000.
-BlackRock Inc. acquired a new stake in Lithium Americas during the first quarter valued at $35,000.
-JPMorgan Chase & Co. acquired a new stake in Lithium Americas during the first quarter valued at $38,000.
-Finally, Fifth Third Bancorp acquired a new stake in Lithium Americas during the second quarter valued at $50,000.
+Institutional investors and hedge funds have recently added to or reduced their stakes in the stock.
+Northern Oak Wealth Management Inc. lifted its position in shares of Lithium Americas by 335.7% in the second quarter.
+Northern Oak Wealth Management Inc. now owns 2,135 shares of the company’s stock worth $32,000 after buying an additional 1,645 shares during the last quarter.
+Advisory Services Network LLC acquired a new stake in shares of Lithium Americas in the second quarter worth about $33,000.
+BlackRock Inc. acquired a new stake in shares of Lithium Americas in the first quarter worth about $35,000.
+JPMorgan Chase & Co. acquired a new stake in shares of Lithium Americas in the first quarter worth about $38,000.
+Finally, Fifth Third Bancorp acquired a new stake in shares of Lithium Americas in the second quarter worth about $50,000.
 13.55% of the stock is owned by hedge funds and other institutional investors.

 Lithium Americas Corp. is a resource company, which engages in lithium development projects.
 Its projects include: Thacker Pass and Caucharí-Olaroz.
 The company was founded by Raymond Edward Flood, Jr. on November 27, 2007 and is headquartered in Vancouver, Canada.